jhykes/rebin/README.rst

 In the 1D case, we have an array ``x1`` of bin edges (``m+1`` entries), and counts in each one are recorded in array ``y1`` (``m`` entries).
-Instead of having the data in the ``x1`` bins, you have another set of bins that you want the data sorted into.
+Instead of keeping the data in the ``x1`` bins, we have another set of bins that we want the data sorted into.
 This new set of bins is represented by ``x2`` (with ``n+1`` entries).
 The rebin function redistributes the counts in ``y1`` into a new array ``y2`` (``n`` entries).